Dog Skin Disorders: Causes, Symptoms, Types, and Breeds Prone to Them

 When dogs experience irritation in the facial area, they might rub their face against furniture or carpeting to relieve the itchiness.

-Types of Skin Disorders and Treatment
+Types of Dog Skin Disorders (With Photos)

 1. Hormonal Skin Diseases